TerraTidwell/ProjectProfile/README.md

 # ProjectProfile
-This repository holds the assignments I have completed during my education in the Master of Software development program.
+This repository holds the assignments I have completed during my education in the Master of Software Development program.